ManlyMarco/QuickAccessBox/README.md

 **Q: I updated my translations but the search box still uses the old translations?**

-A: Remove the BepInEx/KK_QuickAccessBox.cache file.
+A: Close the game and remove the BepInEx/KK_QuickAccessBox.cache file.

 ## How to add thumbnails for your items
 The plugin contains a thumbnail generator that makes it easy and fast to create thumbnails for your studio items.
 The generator is controlled from plugin settings.